jlbali/typescript_node_react_crud/README.md

 Status: page 40 of book.

+As stated, we will follow the exercise but it is not perhaps the best way of accomplishing the desired functionality.
+Too much logic inside the ToDoPage, the form should be a different component.

 Next steps:

 - complete tutorial from the web page.
 - develop a NodeJS and SQLite version, in parallel, with adaptable DAO objects.
 - develop client React using maybe React/Redux.

+- First completion status: once the complete CRUD of Todos is done, with database access and all the correct styles.